 This heavy-load committee monitors the quality of the curriculum by initiating periodic review and by recommending change.
 Through the review process the committee seeks to ensure that the General Education Requirements reflect the university's commitment to liberal education and that the various departments make efficient use of the university's resources in developing their own programs.
 In addition, the committee functions as liaison between academic departments and the FGA.
 In this capacity it receives and approves curriculum changes, such as the addition or elimination of courses, concentrations, minors, certificates, and majors, and then, when appropriate, recommends them to the FGA.
-The incoming committee will start to function at the beginning of the new academic year.

 - 1. Status: Advisory to the faculty and to the administration, decision-making. - 2.
 Accountability: To the FGA. - 3.
 Composition: Vice President for Academic Affairs (ex-officio) or designee; five faculty members elected by the FGA, and Director of Curriculum for Business Programs (ex-officio).
 (No more than one faculty member from an academic department can serve on the committee at the same time.
 If more than one is elected from an academic department, only the person with the highest vote shall serve.); and two students from the student body (term of service is two years).
 All committee members, including ex-officio, have vote. - 4.
-Chairperson: A faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date. - 5.
+Chairperson: A faculty member elected by the committee. - 5.
 Duties: - a.
 Evaluating the current curriculum and making recommendations based on such evaluation - b.
 Participating in the cyclic Departmental Strategic Planning Review Process by providing recommendations to the Vice President for Academic Affairs and Academic Council on two components of the Curriculum Quality Analysis: review of curriculum in degree programs and review of GER courses. - c.
-Advising the Vice President for Academic Affairs and the FGA on any curricular implications arising from the addition, elimination, or restructuring of a University department or academic division.
+Advising the Vice President for Academic Affairs and the FGA on any curricular implications arising from the addition, elimination, or restructuring of a University department or academic division. - d.

-- d.
 Recommending for FGA action proposals for instituting or eliminating General Education Requirements. - e.
 Recommending for FGA action additions and eliminations of department concentrations, majors, minors, and certificates. - f.
-Recommending for FGA action changes in curriculum that affect more than two departments.
-Changes affecting two departments will be approved for FGA notification if the motion comes to Undergraduate Curriculum Committee with the approval of both departments as communicated by both chairpersons. - g.
+Recommending for FGA action changes in curriculum that affect more than one department. - g.
 Recommending for FGA action proposals for cooperation with non-collegiate organizations and inter-institutional courses and programs. - h.
 Approving departmental and interdisciplinary course revisions, additions, and eliminations. - i.
 Approving the addition or elimination of a course required within a concentration, major, minor, or certificate. - j.
 Approving modification of programs, including required courses, required credit hours, minimum grade requirements, etc. - k.
 Approving course credit changes and course number changes. - 1.
 Approving courses submitted by those other than faculty. - m.
 Recommending for FGA approval department name changes. - 6.
-Meetings: Frequency determined by the members of the committee.
-The incoming committee will start to function at the beginning of the new academic year (FGA approved Oct.
-15, 2011). - 7.
+Meetings: Frequency determined by the members of the committee. - 7.
 Budget: Office of Academic Affairs expenses to be approved by the Vice President for Academic Affairs after consultation with the chairperson of the committee.